Refusing, Reducing, Re-using, Recycling, and Rotting, are not novel notions to our faith, guest writer Nafisah Kara argues.

 To achieve a zero waste life Johnson swears by a five-rule mantra to apply when considering one’s consumption or disposal of waste.
 Refuse, Reduce, Re-use, Recycle, Rot.

-As Muslims, with everything new we learn, we must always consider what Allah subḥānahu wa ta'āla (glorified and exalted be He) and our Prophet Muhammad ṣallallāhu 'alayhi wa sallam (peace and blessings of Allāh be upon him) have to say on the matter through the Quran and Hadith.
+As Muslims, with everything new we learn, we must always consider what Allah and our Prophet Muhammad have to say on the matter through the Quran and Hadith.

 On reading Johnson’s guide many quotes and sayings came to mind which resonate with the Islamic teachings – parts of the religion I had never truly implemented.
 This book was very useful in how to implement these teachings in today’s world.